dhruv-3d/bikeshare-data-analysis/README.md

 *Install the necessary packages: pip install -r requirements.txt

-run the following command:
+run the following command in your terminal: python3 app.py
->>python3 app.py

 Then open your browser and go to: http://127.0.0.1:8050/